rohit-vaswani/coding-interview-preparation/readme.md

 3. Consider how you need to iterate (while(true) with base condition for i & j)
 4. Finding Min/Max helps to easily solve the problem.
 5. Always keep the example in front of you.
 Take output first approach.
-6. Always do the dry run of the solution
+6. Always do the dry run of the solution.

 # Smart Benchmark problem: